aws/aws-database-encryption-sdk-dynamodb/README.md

 # AWS Database Encryption SDK for DynamoDB

-📣 Note: This repository does not have a specific language in its name since it supports multiple languages.
+📣 Note: This repository contains the source code and related files for all language implementations of the AWS Database Encryption SDK for DynamoDB.
 See our [supported languages](#supported-languages) section for more information.

 The AWS Database Encryption SDK (DB-ESDK) for DynamoDB is a client-side encryption